Zhou Enlai: The Geneva Conference

-In April 1954, Zhou traveled to Switzerland to attend the Geneva Conference, convened to settle the ongoing Franco-Vietnamese War.
-His patience and shrewdness were credited with assisting the major powers involved (the Soviets, French, Americans, and North Vietnamese) to iron out the agreement ending the war.
+In April 1954, Zhou traveled to Switzerland to attend the Geneva Conference, convened to settle issues left over from the Korean War, and the ongoing First Indochina War.
+The negotiations on Korea produced no result, but Zhou's patience and shrewdness were credited with assisting the major powers involved (the Soviets, French, Chinese, North Vietnamese, and British) to iron out the agreement ending Indochina War.
 According to the negotiated peace, French Indochina was to be partitioned into Laos, Cambodia, North Vietnam, and South Vietnam.
-Elections were agreed to be called within two years to create a coalition government in a united Vietnam, and the Vietminh agreed to end their guerilla activities in South Vietnam, Laos, and Cambodia.
+Elections were agreed to be called within two years to create a government in a united Vietnam, and the Vietminh agreed to end their guerilla activities in South Vietnam, Laos, and Cambodia.

 During one early meeting in Geneva, Zhou found himself in the same room with the staunchly anticommunist American secretary of state, John Foster Dulles.
 After Zhou politely offered to shake his hand, Dulles rudely turned his back and walked out of the room, saying "I cannot."
 Zhou was interpreted by onlookers as turning this moment of possible humiliation into a small victory by giving only a small, "Gallic-style" shrug to this behavior.
 Zhou was equally effective in countering Dulles' insistence that China not be given a seat at the sessions.
 Furthering the impression of Chinese urbanity and civility, Zhou had lunch with British actor Charlie Chaplin, who had been living in Switzerland since being blacklisted in the United States for his alleged socialist politics.

 The Asian–African Conference

 Zhou Enlai and Sanusi Hardjadinata, the chairman of the Bandung Conference.

 In 1955, Zhou was a prominent participant in the Asian–African Conference held in Indonesia.
 The conference in Bandung was a meeting of twenty-nine African and Asian states, organized by Indonesia, Myanmar, Pakistan, Sri Lanka, and India, and was called largely to promote Afro-Asian economic and cultural cooperation and to oppose colonialism or neocolonialism by either the United States or the Soviet Union in the Cold War.
 At the conference, Zhou skillfully gave the conference a neutral stance that made the United States appear as a serious threat to the peace and stability of the region.
-Zhou complained that, while China was working towards "world peace and the progress of mankind", "aggressive circles" within the United States were actively aiding the Nationalists in Taiwan and planning to rearm the Japanese.
+Zhou complained that, while China was working toward "world peace and the progress of mankind", "aggressive circles" within the United States were actively aiding the Nationalists in Taiwan and planning to rearm the Japanese.
 He was widely quoted for his remark that "the population of Asia will never forget that the first atom bomb was exploded on Asian soil."
 With the support of its most prestigious participants, the conference produced a strong declaration in favor of peace, the abolition of nuclear arms, general arms reduction, and the principle of universal representation at the United Nations.